thoughtgears/cloud-run-multi-container-nginx/README.md

 orchestrated with Docker Compose.
 The main POC will be to run NGINX as a API proxy in Cloud Run to support the Frontend with the Backend API.

-Example of the deployment can be found at [https://portal.thoughtgears.dev](https://portal.thoughtgears.dev).

 <img src="assets/images/nginx-poc.png" alt="Description" width="50%" />

 ## Project Structure